Support with contamination issues: recommended environmental consultants

 3. Preliminary Risk Assessment

-The consultant evaluates the findings from the desk study and site walkover to create a Conceptual Site Model.
-This model:
+The consultant evaluates the findings from the phase 1 desk study and site walkover to create a Conceptual Site Model to help with further assessment.
+The conceptual site model:

 - Identifies potential contamination sources.